department-of-veterans-affairs/vets-website/src/applications/check-in/travel-claim/README.md

 ### Where is the data coming from?

-- Patient and Appointment data are coming from Profile service.
+- Patient and Appointment data are coming from VeText.

 ### What API(s) does this use?